 Audit logging requires a license with audit capabilities enabled.
 Without this feature, audit events are silently discarded.
 See Licensing for details.

-[Roadmap]Beyond the OIDC, Local, and Bypass modes shipping today, the federation roadmap targets the authentication patterns required by classified, air-gapped, and high-side deployments.
+[v1]Beyond the OIDC, Local, and Bypass modes shipping today, the federation stack shipping with v1 targets the authentication patterns required by classified, air-gapped, and high-side deployments.

-LDAP and Active Directory [Roadmap] — direct directory binding for organizations that authenticate against on-premises AD/LDAP.
+LDAP and Active Directory [v1] — direct directory binding for organizations that authenticate against on-premises AD/LDAP.
 Supports bridge configurations where AD fronts SAML for downstream federation.

 Together, these modes form the federation stack typically used in environments that cannot reach the public Internet for OIDC discovery and require strong-factor user-presence verification.